microsoft/BCApps/src/Business Foundation/App/NoSeries/readme_refactoring.md

     "No." := NoSeries.GetNextNo("No. Series");
 end;
 ```
-The new style is a bit more lines but better describes what is happening.
-Furthermore to keep this backwards compatible with old events, please add calls to the obsoleted functions NoSeriesManagement.RaiseObsoleteOnBeforeInitSeries and NoSeriesManagement.RaiseObsoleteOnAfterInitSeries.
+The new style has a few more lines, but it also better describes what's happening.

+To keep your code backwards compatible with old events that you or other partners may use, add calls to the obsoleted functions NoSeriesManagement.RaiseObsoleteOnBeforeInitSeries and NoSeriesManagement.RaiseObsoleteOnAfterInitSeries.
 Example:
 ```
 if "No." = '' then begin
     GLSetup.Get();